noisebridge/PythonClass/course/sqlite3.md

         Use ".open FILENAME" to reopen on a persistent database. sqlite>
         ```

-    4.
-        This is prompting us for a command, and instructing us how to create a 'persistent' (saved) database, which is what we want.
-Type `.open users.db` to create a database named `users.db`
+    4. Create a 'persistent' (saved) database on disk, by typing `.open users.db` to create a database named `users.db`
         ```
         sqlite> .open users.db
         sqlite>
         ```
+        - You should see a new file called 'users.db' appear in your working directory

     5. Now we can create our users table by reading and executing our schema file:
         ```
         sqlite> .read users_schema.sql
         sqlite>